How to Test CPU Throttling in Windows 11

 Test Power Throttling in Windows 11

-Seeing a process marked as power throttled, especially under a heavy load, hints that your CPU might be scaling back to manage power use and avoid overheating.
+Seeing a process marked as power throttled, especially under a heavy load, indicates that your CPU might be scaling back to manage power use and avoid overheating.

 Related resource: How to Set Process CPU Affinity or Priority Permanently in Windows 11/10

-CPU throttling is a must for stopping your hardware from getting damaged or too hot, but it’s important to make sure it only kicks in when absolutely necessary.
-Too much throttling can drag your system’s performance down.
-Tools like Prime95 can show you if your CPU is slowing down under pressure.
-Running these tests in Windows 11 can provide some clues on whether your CPU is throttling and why it might be happening.
+Although not desired, CPU throttling is actually necessary for stopping your hardware from getting damaged or too hot.
+But you might want to make sure it only kicks in when absolutely necessary.
+Running stress tests in Windows 11 can give you some clues as to whether your CPU is actually being throttled and why it might be happening.

 Nyau Wai Hoe